Jeznar/GitRepo/jez-lib/readme.md

 ---

-### tileCreate(tileProps)
+### tileCreate(tileProps, [options = {}])

 This function creates a tile in the current scene with the specified properties.
 This is intended to hide the niggling details of needing GM level permissions to make a tile.
 It hides a RunAsGM macro and a bit of fishing for the created tile id when run by a non-GM account.

 The argument needs to be an object that is ultimately useable by `game.scenes.current.createEmbeddedDocuments(args[0], args[1])` as args[1].
 The first argument passed to that function will be 'Tile' and is hidden by this function.

+The options object can define "traceLvl" as a small integer value and will trigger console trace statements, defaults to 0.

 Following is an example object: